ricardobossan/cat-clicker/README.md

 ## How to Run the App

 Click on a picture of a cat to display it on the right panel, along with the cat's name and the number of clicks it received.
+Click on the admin button, to change the selected cat's name, image and number of clicks at your leisure.
+Your changes will be saved on local storage, so you keep your changes even after you close the browser.

 ## Important notes on buidling this app.